 - Lack of understanding of the benefits

-While these concerns may seem valid, they can be dispelled.
-Older show or breeding pets who are spayed or neutered can stave off various cancers or infections.
-Many spay and neuter clinics are low cost, and anesthesia in veterinary medicine is now on par with human medicine.
-If you’re still not convinced that spaying or neutering your pet can lead to a happier, healthier, and longer life, consider these benefits:
+These concerns might seem valid, but the reasons to spay or neuter far outweigh the risks of not doing so.
+Older show or breeding pets who are spayed or neutered can avoid various cancers and infections.
+Many spay-and-neuter clinics are low-cost and anesthesia in veterinary medicine now is on par with human medicine.
+If you’re still not convinced that spaying or neutering your pet can lead to a happier, healthier, longer life, consider these benefits:

-- Neutering your male pet reduces inappropriate behaviors, such as roaming to find a mate, marking everything inside your home, and fighting with other males
+- Neutering your male pet reduces inappropriate behaviors, such as roaming to find a mate, marking inside your home, and fighting with other males.

-- Spaying and neutering is more cost effective than forgoing surgery.
-A uterine infection that requires emergency surgery to save your female pet’s life can easily cost several thousand dollars, while a simple tomcat neuter costs much less than the products needed to eliminate urine odors in your home that’s been well marked by your territorial male cat
+- Spaying and neutering is more cost-effective than skipping the surgery.
+A uterine infection that requires emergency surgery to save your female pet’s life easily can cost several thousand dollars, while a simple tomcat neuter costs much less than products needed to eliminate urine odors after your home has been well-marked by your territorial male cat.

 What does research show about spaying and neutering pets?

-Research studies concerning the correct age to spay and neuter pets are few, but they have informed AAHA’s guidelines.
-Cancer, orthopedic disease, behavior, endocrine disorders, obesity, and urinary incontinence may be linked to sterilization status and the age at which the procedure is performed.
+There is little data concerning the correct age to spay and neuter pets, but emerging research informs AAHA’s guidelines.
+For example, cancer, orthopedic disease, behavioral problems, endocrine disorders, obesity, and urinary incontinence may be linked to sterilization status and the age at which the procedure is performed.
 The University of California, Davis, conducted a study on golden retrievers in 2013 that turned the world of veterinary medicine on its head concerning early spaying and neutering.
 Early sterilization prevented many issues, according to the study, but also appeared to increase the risk of other diseases, such as cranial cruciate ligament rupture, hemangiosarcoma, mast cell tumors, lymphosarcoma, and hip dysplasia.
-More research is needed, especially with different canine breeds, to help us understand the cause and effect of sterilization and the relationship between spay and neuter status and disease prevalence.
-More studies on the link between sterilization age and the onset of certain diseases are also needed.
+More research is needed, especially with different canine breeds, to help us understand the cause and effect of sterilization and the relationship between spay/neuter status and disease prevalence.
+More studies on the link between sterilization age and the onset of certain diseases also are needed.